humanwhocodes/humanwhocodes.com/src/content/blog/2020-11-24-creating-javascript-promise-from-scratch-promise-race-any.md

 }
 ```

-The `for-of` loop operates on the iterator creates for the `values` array.
+The `for-of` loop operates on the iterator created for the `values` array.
 Here's a similar loop using the iterator functions defined previously:

 ```js
 const values = [1, 2, 3];